A community synagogue for progressive Conservative Judaism, welcoming to all.

 Tahara (Ritual Cleansing and Purification)

 - The principle of k’vod ha-met prescribes that the deceased is washed and cleansed in accordance with a ritual (tahara) venerated by long Jewish tradition marked by the recitation of prayer and Psalms.
-Customarily, appropriate personnel in the funeral home are engaged to perform this mitzvah.
+Customarily, appropriate personnel in the funeral home or local hevrei kadisha (burial societies) are engaged to perform this mitzvah.

 Halbasha (Burial Attire)

 - The age-old Jewish principle of inherent equality of all in death prescribes that the body is dressed solely in shrouds (tachrichim) – simple white linen similar to the garment worn by the High Priest in the Temple on Yom Kippur.
 Additionally, the deceased may be dressed in his or her own talit and a kipah.

 - Similarly, the casket (aron) must permit natural processes to occur.
 Thus, the casket must be made wholly of wood.
 Neither nails nor metal of any kind are traditionally utilized.
 Again, Jewish tradition emphasizes the inherent equality of all persons in death.
 This is not a time for expressions of ostentation.
 Simplicity is encouraged in the selection of a casket.

 Visitation and Display

 - Judaism encourages us to remember the deceased as they were in life.
 Therefore, the practice of visitation in the funeral home prior to the day of the funeral is contrary to Jewish law.
 Likewise, any display of the body or “open casket” is alien to Jewish tradition.